Ok. Maybe “heirloom” is not a great choice of words, but “a piece of furniture you love that was handed down” seemed wordy.

 It’s hard to see, but its there on the inside back board.

-I gave the piece a quick scuff sand (total scuff sanding time was 3 mins – for reals) just to give it a little toothe and to loosen up any dirt.
+I gave the piece a quick scuff sand (total scuff sanding time was 3 mins – for reals) just to give it a little tooth and to loosen up any dirt.
 I then cleaned it really well.
-On this piece I used Dawn dishsoap and then I wiped it with mineral spirits as I knew it had lots of pledge and other waxes on it.
+On this piece I used Dawn dish soap and then I wiped it with mineral spirits as I knew it had lots of pledge and other waxes on it.

-Here’s the “during” excuse the mess, on this particular day, I was painting the dresser, a wooden whale, a lobster sign and a mirror oh and I was working on the plank wall behind you! (how to post to follow soon)
+Here’s the “during” excuse the mess, on this particular day, I was painting the dresser, a wooden whale, a lobster sign and a mirror oh and I was working on the plank wall behind you! (finished wall and how to post HERE)

 2 coats on the dresser then a heavy sand to distress on the edges and a light sand smooth it out and it looked beautiful.

 I top coated it with our Miss Mustard Seed’s 100% Pure Hemp Oil to protect the paint and added new matching glass knobs.

 I think she looks so pretty and fits perfectly in this little alcove in our room.
 The photo above the dresser was taken by Mr FPM and is of fishermen gathering moss one quiet foggy morning just in front of our cottage.
 I love this photo and find it so serene. (we have prints for sale if you are interested, just email me)